Frequently asked questions

 Outside of summer, all young students attend our main adult school where they can make use of a teenage student lounge along with a volleyball area outside.

 During the summer, for students aged 14 and over, there are optional activities arranged for most evenings, plus a Sunday afternoon meeting on the beach.
+Young learners can also participate in weekend beach games during the summer, as well as 1 or 2 evening activities.
+Outside of summer there is a weekly evening BBQ for all juniors.
 These are all supervised by St Brelade’s College staff.

 Transport & arrival